jasonbayton/11ty/_src/support.md

 **SLA:** _Best effort._ You may choose to bring the issue to my attention via email, tweet, linkedin mention, @-mention, or other means, and I will review and respond to the request as and when I am able.

+**Scope:**

+* Replies to community-posted topics
+* Review of attachments or similar uploaded debugging information

 **Cost:** £0.

 **Benefit:** As a community resource, your request may be picked up by other members of the community well-versed in the topic at hand.
 Once a resolution is achieved, the issue and resolution are public domain for others to benefit in kind.